 Three years after its inception, the Erasmus+ Key Action 3 in which FPEmpresa has participated has completed the face-to-face working sessions with the importance of digitisation and initiatives that pursue the Sustainable Development Goals (SDGs), among other topics.

-During the sessions, the different speakers presented solutions and good practices in Dutch VET, such as the improvement or retraining of workers’ skills.
-Likewise, Andesh Harnam, director of the Zadkine Logistics College, explained the need to incorporate new technological trends in the development of professional skills, especially in Transport and Logistics training.
+During the sessions, the different speakers have presented solutions and good practices in Dutch VET, such as the improvement or retraining of workers’ skills.
+Likewise, Andesh Harnam, director of the Zadkine Logistics College, has explained the need to incorporate new technological trends in the development of professional skills, especially in Transport and Logistics training.

 Other activities and farewell to the project